Freedom Riders: Monroe, North Carolina, and Robert F. Williams

 In early August, SNCC staff members James Forman and Paul Brooks, with the support of Ella Baker, began planning a Freedom Ride in solidarity with Robert F. Williams.
 Williams was an extremely militant and controversial NAACP chapter president for Monroe, North Carolina.
 After making the public statement that he would "meet violence with violence," (since the federal government would not protect his community from racial attacks) he had been suspended by the NAACP national board over the objections of Williams' local membership.
 Williams continued his work against segregation however, but now had massive opposition in both black and white communities.
 He was also facing repeated attempts on his life because of it.
 Some SNCC staff members sympathized with the idea of armed self-defense, although many on the ride to Monroe saw this as an opportunity to prove the superiority of Gandhian nonviolence over the use of force.
 Forman was among those who were still supportive of Williams.

+1961 FBI "Wanted" flyer for Robert F. Williams following the August 1961 incidents in Monroe, North Carolina.

-The Freedom Riders in Monroe were brutally attacked by white supremacists with the approval of local police.
+The Freedom Riders in Monroe were physically assaulted by white supremacists with the approval of local police.
 On August 27, James Forman – SNCC's Executive Secretary – was struck unconscious with the butt of a rifle and taken to jail with numerous other demonstrators.
 Police and white supremacists roamed the town shooting at black civilians, who returned the gunfire.
 Robert F. Williams fortified the black neighborhood against attack and in the process briefly detained a white couple who had gotten lost there.
 The police accused Williams of kidnapping and called in the state militia and FBI to arrest him, in spite of the couple being quickly released.
+To escalate the search, the FBI stepped in and issued a federal warrant for unlawful interstate flight.

 Certain he would be lynched, Williams fled and eventually found refuge in Cuba.
 Movement lawyers, eager to disengage from the situation, successfully urged the Freedom Riders not to practice the normal "jail-no bail" strategy in Monroe.
 Local officials, also apparently eager to de-escalate, found demonstrators guilty but immediately suspended their sentences.
 One Freedom Rider however, John Lowry, went on trial for the kidnapping case, along with several associates of Robert F. Williams, including Mae Mallory.
 Monroe legal defense committees were popular around the country, but ultimately Lowry and Mallory served prison sentences.
 In 1965, their convictions were vacated due to the exclusion of black citizens from the jury selection.